 [1] Connecticut Business and Industry Association.
 Number of Connecticut Women-Owned Businesses Grows, 2017.
 Retrieved from https://www.cbia.com/news/economy/women-owned-businesses-grow/.

-According to the 2019 BRFSS survey, adult women in Connecticut were more likely to report poor mental health than adult men.
+According to the 2021 BRFSS survey, adult women were more likely to report poor mental health than adult men.
 Black (non-Hispanic) respondents suffer from poor mental health at a higher rate than respondents whose race is white (non-Hispanic), Hispanic, and Other (non-Hispanic).

 This data is only available on the state level.
 The bar chart below shows percent of respondents who reported 14 or more days of poor mental health during 30 days prior to the survey.
 Unfortunately, racial breakdown is unavailable by gender.